-- 'AND' = Allow a Natural Death.
-Good palliative care should be in place to ensure a comfortable and peaceful time for the patient, with support for the relatives and partner - Do not burden the patient, partner or family with a CPR decision - Document the fact that CPR is not possible - Continue to communicate progress to the patient (and to the partner/family if the patient agrees) - Continue to elicit the patient, partner and family's concerns - Review regularly to check if circumstances have changed
+5 'AND' = Allow a Natural Death.
+Good palliative care should be in place to ensure a comfortable and peaceful time for the patient, with support for the relatives and partner

+- 6 Do not burden the patient, partner or family with a CPR decision - 7 Document the fact that CPR will not benefit the patient. - 8 Continue to communicate progress to the patient (and to the partner/family if the patient agrees) - 9 Continue to elicit the patient, partner and family's concerns. - 10 Review regularly to check if circumstances have changed

-4.3 Decide on the competency of the patient
+4.4 Decide on the competency of the patient